 No Country for Old Men

 Not only is this one of my all-time favorite films, it also contains my all-time favorite scene.
 The coin toss scene at the gas station (which I included below) could be plucked out of the movie and lauded as one of the best short films ever made.
 Javier Bardem’s performance as Anton Chigurh left such a lasting impression on me that I used him as a template for the Axeman in my sci-fi thriller Thursday Midnight.
 I cannot think of a more frightening and compelling villain in cinema.
 No Country is the Coen Brothers at their very best.

 What can I say about Jaws that hasn’t been said already?
 This was the film that taught me about film.
 Everything about this movie is perfect.
 Casting, tone, pacing, lighting, all perfect.
 Filming Jaws was catching lightning in a bottle, which gave us the first summer blockbuster.
-While the movie contains several career-defining performances, I have to give high props to the master.
-Robert Shaw’s Indianapolis Speech remains, in my opinion, the single greatest monologue ever filmed.
+While it contains several career-defining performances, none were more powerful than Robert Shaw’s Quint.
+His USS Indianapolis Speech remains, in my opinion, the greatest monologue in cinema history.
 It frightened me more than the actual shark.